tapank/blog/content/post/2024-02-19-surf_the_urge.markdown

    for at least 10 minutes.
 When we observe the urge, we soon learn that it is like a wave and it subsides soon.

 This trick generally works.
-I would like to add one more thing on top of what the author has suggested, and that is to address the emotions which are listed as triggers above.
-If we can manage those, there will be less of a need to manage distractions in the first place.
 Definitely worth trying.